baehyunsol/Sodigy/spec.md

 - Formatted Strings: prefix `f`.
 - Raw Strings: prefix `r`.
   - All the escapes are ignored.
   - If it's an expression, it's just a string.
-If it's a pattern, it's treated specially.
+If it's a pattern, it's treated as a regex pattern.
     - You can bind the matched regex.
 The bound value is a tuple of `Option(String)`.
     - For example, value `m` in pattern `m @ r"(\d+)x(\d+)"` has type `(Option(String), Option(String), Option(String))`: 1 for the entire match and 2 for the groups.
 - Mixes